Gregory Diaz IV

-Gregory Diaz IV (born May 2, 2005) is an American actor, singer and dancer.
+Gregory Diaz IV (born May 2, 2005) is an American actor.
 Diaz is known for his role as Quentin in the Netflix series Unbreakable Kimmy Schmidt and Sonny in the musical drama In the Heights.

 Early life and education

 Diaz was born and raised in Manhattan, New York City, and is of Puerto Rican descent.
 He attended Professional Performing Arts High School for one semester before transferring to Dwight Global Online.

 Career

 In 2015, Diaz was cast as Obnoxious Kid #1 in Carrie Pilby.
 In 2016, Diaz joined the revival and first all-kid professional cast of You're a Good Man, Charlie Brown as Schroeder at the York Theater.
 Diaz went on to join the closing cast Broadway production of Matilda the Musical as a Bruce swing.
 Early in 2017, Diaz was cast as Tommy in the last U.S. tour production of Matilda the Musical.

 Diaz played the role of boy in January 2018 in the production of Zurich at NYTW, and earned a nomination for Outstanding ensemble at the New York Innovative Theatre Awards - Home.
 In March 2018, Diaz appeared in the Netflix series Unbreakable Kimmy Schmidt as Quentin.
 Diaz was cast as lead role Pedro in May 2018 in the production of Pedro Pan at the Acorn theatre.
 He won a NYMF Performance award.

 In June 2018, it was announced that Diaz had been cast as Luis Acosta in the comedy film Vampires vs. the Bronx.
 In December 2019, Diaz made a guest starring appearance in NBC's series New Amsterdam.

 In July 2022, it was announced that Diaz would be a part of the cast of The Long Game alongside Jay Hernandez, Julian Works, Jaina Lee Ortiz, Brett Cullen, Oscar Nuñez, and Paulina Chávez.